AleksStaponas/Python-TCP-ClickerGame/README.md

 - **Leaderboard updating**: Leaderboard updates and saves user progress

-- **improved UI**: top 3 players in the leaderboard have different emojis
+- **Improved UI**: top 3 players in the leaderboard have different emojis

 - **Simulated bots** randomly update their scores to create a competitive leaderboard

+- **Hash based security** prevents users from modifying the leaderbaord data by verfiying with a hash file.
 ## In progress

-- **improved data security e.g. hashing and server logging**
+- **Improved account security and activity logging with customizable usernames**

 ## Original game concept
 <p align="center">